- Fifth Year Applications

 student-athletes.
 A supplement to class time and faculty assistance, tutoring is an opportunity for student-athletes to more fully master class content.
 Tutors are either undergraduate or graduate students who have been recommended by professors.
 The Tutor Coordinator assigns a specific tutor to each student-athlete who submits a request through his or her counselor.
 The vast number of tutors available allows student-athletes to schedule tutoring sessions with the assigned tutor at times that fit individual schedules.
 Tutoring sessions can take place at any time from 8:00 A.M. until midnight.
 The tutoring program is not intended to take the place of attending class and working with professors; tutoring provides an opportunity for students to gain a more comprehensive understanding of course material.

-If you are in need of a tutor, contact your Academic Advisor.
+If you are in need of a tutor, contact your Academic Counselor.